 Hi.
-I’m a Professor of Philosophy at the University of San Diego, founder and director of USD’s Center for Ethics, Economics, and Public Policy, and the founder of and frequent contributor to the Bleeding Heart Libertarians blog.
+I’m a Professor of Philosophy at the University of San Diego, and founder and director of USD’s Center for Ethics, Economics, and Public Policy.
 I write about the basic income guarantee, exploitation, and the history of libertarian ideas.

 My research interests are generally in the intersection of ethics, law, and economics, with two specific areas of focus.
 The first involves the proper understanding and normative status of liberty and political libertarianism.
 Lately, I’ve been especially interested in libertarian approaches to defending a Basic Income Guarantee.
 The second area of interest has to do with the nature and moral significance of exploitation for individual ethics and political institutions.

-In the Fall semester of 2018, I am teaching PHIL 116: Morality and Justice.
+In the Fall semester of 2020, I am teaching PPE 101: Morality, Markets, and Government.